cube-js/cube/docs/Cube.js-Backend/Deployment.md

 ## Extending Docker image

-If you need to use npm packages with native extensions inside `cube.js` configuration file, you need to build docker image.
+If you need to use npm packages with native extensions inside `cube.js` configuration file, you need to build your own docker image.

 ```bash
 $ touch Dockerfile